Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Canonical Lax Form for Exactly Solvable Models

 Assuming that $L(z)$ varies smoothly with $z$, we can consider the rate of the change (with respect to $z$) of $L(z)$.
 We have

-where $G' = \der G(z)/\der z$, $M=G^\prime G^{-1}$, and $[M,L] \eqdef ML-LM$ is the \emph{commutator bracket}.
+where $G_z = \der G(z)/\der z$, $M=G_z G^{-1}$, and $[M,L] \eqdef ML-LM$ is the \emph{commutator bracket}.
 In other words, every diagonalizable isospectral operator $L(z)$ satisfies the differential equation \eqref{eq:dL-dt}.

 Conversely, suppose $M(z)$ is given and the (unknown) diagonalizable operator $L(z)$ evolves according to \eqref{eq:dL-dt} with initial condition $L(0)= G_0 \Lambda_0 G_0^{-1}$.
-Let $G(z)$ be the (unique invertible) solution to $G' = MG$ with $G(0) = G_0$.
+Let $G(z)$ be the (unique invertible) solution to $G_{z} = MG$ with $G(0) = G_0$.
 One can easily verify that $L(z) = G(z) \Lambda_0 G(z)^{-1}$ satisfies \eqref{eq:dL-dt}.
-Since the solution to a first-order differential equation is unique \cite{evanspde}, we see that $L(z)$ is an isospectral family.
+Assuming that the solution to a first-order differential equation is unique \cite{evanspde}, we see that $L(z)$ is an isospectral family.

 The characterization of isospectral operators is therefore summarized in the following lemma \cite{lax1968ine}.

 \begin{lemma} Let $L(z)$ be a diagonalizable operator.
 Then $L(z)$ is isospectral if and only if it satisfies